-Omegle is a great place to have conversations with strangers, but when conversations get out of line your account might get banned.
+Omegle is a great place to have conversations with strangers — but when conversations get out of line, your account might get banned.
 This ban is based on your IP address.
-The easiest and often the way to gain access to Omegle again is to change your IP address.
+The easiest and often the only way to gain access to Omegle again is to change your IP address.

-A VPN is the perfect tool to change your IP address, enabling you to bypass the Omegle ban.
-How does it work?
+A VPN is the perfect tool to change your IP address, allowing you to bypass the Omegle ban.
+How does that work exactly?

 - Sign up for a reputable VPN provider.
-There are many good options out there, and most of them are fairly affordable.
 Trouble picking one?
 Give NordVPN a try.
-It’s fast, cheap, has loads of available IP addresses to choose from (thousands) and you get a 30-day money-back guarantee.
+It’s fast, cheap, has thousands of available IP addresses to choose from and you get a 30-day money-back guarantee.